Kyle Isbel Player Props: Royals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 24th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks rank 24th in baseball in home runs surrendered (32 total, 1.4 per game).
+- Diamondbacks pitchers combine to surrender 33 total home runs at a clip of 1.3 per game (to rank 24th in baseball).

-- The Diamondbacks will send Nelson (1-0) to the mound for his fifth start of the season.
-He is 1-0 with a 4.91 ERA and 14 strikeouts through 22 2/3 innings pitched.
+- Gallen gets the start for the Diamondbacks, his sixth of the season.
+He is 3-1 with a 2.59 ERA and 39 strikeouts in 31 1/3 innings pitched.

-- The right-hander's most recent appearance was on Friday against the San Diego Padres, when he went five innings, surrendering five earned runs while giving up three hits.
+- The righty last pitched on Saturday against the San Diego Padres, when he tossed seven scoreless innings while giving up two hits.

-- The 25-year-old has an ERA of 4.91, with 5.7 strikeouts per nine innings, in four games this season.
-Opposing hitters have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.